Misbah loves to read, research and write about paranormal activities and superstitious stuffs.

 Belief in superstitions seems to give the impression that we are the masters of our own destiny, our control, we observe the environment, we can trust it, that by performing certain actions or rituals, we can attract success and lead to failure.

-Yes.
-Safety is the first need that parents should provide for a newborn child.
+In my opinion, safety is the first need that parents should provide for a newborn child.
 Many theories talk about basic security and basic insecurity.
 Basic security lays the foundation for how later a person will be strong, mature.
 And if a child is insecure from an early age or the mother is very fearful, anxious, the child may no longer have some security foundation.
 So insecurity or fear is one of the factors why people start believing in certain external things.

 Superstition can be believed by very curious people who want to know and understand everything.
 Therefore, some people move on to more dangerous things - they become interested in magic, occultism, because what I do not know attracts, entices, arouses curiosity.